 24 sales X $10 cloud servers X 12 months estimated life of account = $2,880

-More KB content has a cumulative effect.
-If it's the best content available for solving a specific problem, it should also attract links/shares.
-That helps not only the new content rank better, but the old content too, while improving a variety of domain-wide SEO signals.
+That's not all.
+Organic content has a cumulative effect.
+If it's the best content available that solves a real problem, it also attracts links/shares.
+This enhances domain authority and relevance for SEO.
+That not only helps the new content rank better but old content too.

 Then there's word of mouth, upgrading, and the many imperfections of web analytics.
 For example, when someone hits a tutorial, leaves, and returns 6 months later on a different device.